ABOUT

 Whether you're new to therapy or returning after time away, the process is designed to be approachable, respectful, and transparent.
 If you're unsure whether counselling is right for you, you're welcome to book a short introductory call to ask questions and see if it's the right fit.

-In your first session, you’ll work together to understand what’s brought you to counselling, identify priorities, and begin setting clear goals.
-Each session is structured around your needs and is grounded in active listening, practical strategies, and evidence-informed techniques.
+In your first session, you’ll work together to understand what’s brought you to counselling, identify priorities, and deeply understanding your needs.
+Each session is personalised, grounded in active listening and utilises evidence-informed techniques.

 Sessions are 50 minutes in length and are offered in person or via secure telehealth.